 Claim Compensation for Accidents Involving Moving Objects at Work

-Injuries From Falling, Flying and Collapsing Things at Work
+Workplace Injuries From Falling, Flying and Collapsing Things in the UK

 Accidents at work caused by moving objects striking people are absurdly common.
 The HSE reports them to be the third most common category of injury, after manual handling and slips, trips and falls.
 The struck by moving object type of accident make up 10% of all the workplace injuries reported in 2018/19.
 In the previous year, the cost of workplace injury was valued at £5.2 billion — even 10% of that is still a large figure.

 Claim compensation for a deceased loved one killed by a moving object at work.

 To make matters worse, being hit by moving objects has also resulted in 16 deaths in the workplace during the same period.
 However exactly the accident happened, if a loved one has died as a result, speak to our specialists today to discuss seeking justice for the deceased.
 We’re on 08082391859 and offer a friendly and empathetic service.

 What actually counts as a workplace “struck by something” accident?

 Whilst it is true this kind of phrase conjures up a lot of mental imagery, it also begs the question — how are these risks not obvious and preventable?
 Typically, falling objects from storage racks and injuries from hand tools are the top offenders.
 We also have pallet trucks, roll away kegs or barrels and items coming out of machines to blame.